Oskilochka/spring-rest-example/README.md

 ### Example of Spring Boot REST Application

-1. You need to have MySQl on your device.
+1. To work with this repository you need to have MySQl on your device.
 2. To work with DB open a terminal, and you can use this commands:
 - mysql -u root -p;
 - show databases;